tcbrindle/tcbrindle.github.io/_posts/2016-09-19-optional-references.md

 auto v1 = variant<monostate, int&>{i};
 auto v2 = variant<monostate, int&>{j};
-v2 = v1; // v2 now contains a reference to j
+v2 = v1; // v2 now contains a reference to i
 ```

 So, whether the committee intended it or not, it has made a decision; `variant` rebinds references, and so following the principle of least surprise, `optional` should too.
 (For what it's worth, this is the [same as `boost::optional` does](http://www.boost.org/doc/libs/1_53_0/libs/optional/doc/html/boost_optional/rebinding_semantics_for_assignment_of_optional_references.html).)